PulseBeamDev/docs/getting-started/index.md

 While PulseBeam is still early days, we're creating a community of developers building the future of real-time communication.
 Whether you’re creating a video chat app, a live collaboration tool, or a multiplayer game, PulseBeam has your back.

 We're here to keep you productive for the long haul.
 [Join our Discord](/docs/community-and-support/discord/) if you need help, want to chat, or are thinking of a new feature.
 We're here to help - and to make PulseBeam even better.

----
-[^1]: Duo has since been merged into Google Meet